Bloomberg to back Biden by spending $100M in Florida

 Fox News' inquiry to Biden's campaign was not immediately returned.

-Fox News' Paul Steinhauser and Kelly Phares contributed to this report.
+Fox News' Paul Steinhauser, Sam Dorman and Kelly Phares contributed to this report.